jayagarwal-github/Meme-App/README.md

 - Share your favorite memes with friends via various social media platforms or messaging apps.

 ### Technologies Used
-- Integration with Meme API for meme retrieval.
+- Integration with Meme API for meme retrieval (API Link : https://meme-api.com/gimme).
 - Implementation of share functionality.

 ### Contributions